ace26597/UltronSolar/src/content/blog/rooftop_solar_in_dhule.md

 Yes, but with reduced output.

 - On very cloudy monsoon days, generation can drop significantly.
-- Over the year, Dhule still gets strong sunshine, especially from October to May, which compensates for weaker monsoon months.:contentReference[oaicite:9]{index=9}
+- Over the year, Dhule still gets strong sunshine, especially from October to May, which compensates for weaker monsoon months.

 Solar systems are designed on **annual average generation**, not on a single bad-weather day.